 I suggest you watch the video before reading the context and history below.

-The United State’s most powerful weapon, the MX “Peacekeeper” missile, was tested and deployed in the 1980s.
-It had a speed of 15,000 miles per hour, a range of 7,000 miles, and was capable of delivering ten independently targeted warheads.
+The MX missile had a speed of 15,000 miles per hour, a range of 7,000 miles, and was capable of delivering ten independently targeted warheads.
 This weapon was so threatening that the Soviet Union could justify targeting up to ten of its own warheads against each MX missile.
 How could the U.S. protect itself against such an onslaught?

-A silo that could withstand the impact of a nuclear strike was the “grail” of defense research and development that Weidlinger Associates focused on.
+One answer to that question was a silo that could withstand the impact of a close nuclear strike.
+This was the “grail” of defense research and development that Weidlinger Associates focused on.
 One concept was to protect silos with giant, concrete slabs supported by dashpots, a kind of hydraulic spring that would compress in response to a blast, thereby dissipating some of its force.
 The mathematics behind the engineering was so complex that solutions only became conceivable with the advent of computers.